SeriousGuy888/HATApedia/content/articles/Zombitopian Junta.md

 With over a week of Remyan workers going to work drowsy and unattentive, economists have estimated that Doctor Zomboss's coup may have caused up to 75,000 [[Republicoin]] (for whatever that's worth) in economic damage to the [[Remy Republic]] in the form of lost productivity.
 Although many laugh at Tobytopia, it seems that this coup has far wider ripples than just within Tobytopia.

+## Refugee Crisis
+Due to this political instability, the Immigration and Passport Office of the [[Remy Republic]] was being rapidly flooded with immigration requests, requests for political asylum, and refugees crossing the border illegally.

+As these refugees were mainly forgs, whose preferred climate was very similar to that of [[New Mangrovia]], that is where most of the refugees crossed into the Remy Republic.
+Some forgs were also reported having crossed the border into Billzoplace, but most used it as a jumping off point to head to New Mangrovia.

+On 2023-06-04, Immigration and Passport Office announced that it had begun processing the mountain of immigration requests resultant from the coup.
+Exact numbers are unclear, but almost all of the refugees wished to resettle in New Mangrovia.